FAR -- Part 42

 (3) Performing other analyses and reviews that require access to the contractor’s financial and accounting records supporting proposed and incurred costs.

 (b) Normally, for contractors other than educational institutions and nonprofit organizations, the Defense Contract Audit Agency (DCAA) is the responsible Government audit agency.
 However, there may be instances where an agency other than DCAA desires cognizance of a particular contractor.
 In those instances, the two agencies shall agree on the most efficient and economical approach to meet contract audit requirements.
-For educational institutions and nonprofit organizations, audit cognizance will be determined according to the provisions of OMB Circular A-133, Audits of Institutions of Higher Education and Other Non-Profit Institutions.
+For educational institutions (defined as institutions of higher education in the OMB Uniform Guidance at 2 CFR part 200, subpart A, and 20 U.S.C.
+1001) and nonprofit organizations (as defined in the OMB Uniform Guidance at 2 CFR part 200), audit cognizance will be determined according to the provisions of OMB Uniform Guidance at 2 CFR part 200, subpart F.